deficollective/defiscan/src/content/protocols/morpho.md

 ## Autonomy

-Morpho markets are configured with an external price oracle based on which the solvency of a position is established.
+Morpho Markets are configured with an external price oracle based on which the solvency of a position is established.
 Market creators are free in the price oracle choice thus delegating responsibility to users instead of central governance.

-However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 35% of Morpho markets [(read more)](#dependencies).
+However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 35% of Morpho Markets [(read more)](#dependencies).

 This factory wraps price feeds compliant with Chainlink's Aggregator interface and assumes that these feeds never fail (liveness and valid prices).
-Although the price feed is chosen permissionlessly by the market creator, more than 35% of the Morpho markets rely on a Chainlink curated price feed.
+Although the price feed is chosen permissionlessly by the market creator, more than 35% of the Morpho Markets rely on a Chainlink curated price feed.
 Those feeds are controlled in a centralized manner, a multisig account not complying with _Security Council_ requirements, the impact of a failure has to be assessed nonetheless.

 An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
 Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the permanent freezing of funds in affected markets.
-With a potential impact on more than 35% of Morpho markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a Medium centralization risk for Morpho.
+With a potential impact on more than 35% of Morpho Markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a Medium centralization risk for Morpho.

 > Autonomy score: Medium